Tayacaja province: Geography

-One of the highest peaks of the district is Chawpi Urqu at approximately 4600 m.
+One of the highest peaks in the district is Chawpi Urqu at approximately 4600 m.
 Other mountains are listed below:

 Ethnic groups

 The people in the province are mainly Indigenous citizens of Quechua descent.
 Quechua is the language which the majority of the population (65.11%) learnt to speak in childhood, 34.51% of the residents started speaking using the Spanish language (2007 Peru Census).